advocaite/legacy/README.md

 If you have questions and/or need help setting it up or understanding its code, please open an issue.
 Your question may be someone else's, so do not hesitate asking it.
 I can't guarantee fast responses, but I'll try to help you as soon as possible.

-Make sure to scan the code for the words `REDACTED` and `2019`. `REDACTED` will contain placeholders for API keys and passwords that you might want to change. `2019` may contain useful comments.
+Make sure to scan the code for the words `hegame123` and `2019`. `hegame123` will contain placeholders for API keys and passwords that you might want to change. `2019` may contain useful comments.

 ## License